OWASP/Go-SCP/src/database-security/connections.md

 should guarantee that we do not loose none of them due to a network hang or application crash.

-The first database connection will be openned only when first required and `sql.Open` even won't test database connectivity: wrong database credentials will trigger an error when first database operation runs.
+The first database connection will be opened only when first required and `sql.Open` even won't test database connectivity: wrong database credentials will trigger an error when first database operation runs.